project-repo/cagebreak/man/cagebreak-socket.7.md

 The cagebreak socket is an ipc socket.

+The socket is enabled if cagebreak is invoked with the `-e` flag.

 The socket accepts cagebreak commands as input (see *cagebreak-config(5)* for more information).

 Events are provided as output as specified in this man page.